MarcoCusinato/matplotlib_config/README.md

 # MATPLOTLIB CUSTOM CONFIGURATION

-This repository contains my personal version of the matplotlibrc file, and the fontlist.json with th ecustom font names used in the config file.
+This repository contains my personal version of the matplotlibrc file, and the fontlist.json with th ecustom font names used in the config file. <br />
-An sapmle plot is also provided.
+A sample plot generated with this configuration is also provided.

 ## CUSTOM FONTS: